Could bombing Iran push it to build the Bomb?

 He said an attack would be a "sure way for Iran to go on a crash course to build nuclear weapons with the full support of the Iranian people ... and with the most catastrophic consequences for the Middle East and the rest of the world."

-The risks posed by Iran's nuclear program "need not be hyped," he said in an email to Reuters.
+The risks posed by Iran's nuclear programme "need not be hyped," he said in an email to Reuters.
 "We should by now have learned some lessons from the Iraq disaster."

 (Editing by Robin Pomeroy and Mark Heinrich)